 IDHS Child Care Assistance Program Training Requirements

-Note: Caregivers MUST be members of the Gateways Registry to track training completion.
-Caregivers should register at: https://registry.ilgateways.com/
+Note: Licensed child care providers MUST be members of the Gateways Registry to track training completion.
+Providers should register at: https://registry.ilgateways.com/.

 Licensed and License- Exempt Child Care Centers

 - Director(s): Individuals who has primary responsibility for the daily operations management of the center

 - Teacher(s): Includes lead teachers, teachers, teacher assistants or teacher aides who are employed by a child care provider for compensation on a regular basis

 - To continue receiving CCAP payments, all center directors and teachers must complete the following modules by September 30, 2017.

 Directors and teachers at child care centers serving children of all ages:

 - The following modules of the Illinois ECE Credential Level 1 Tier 1 -